The Like: Are You Thinking What I'm Thinking?

-The Like released their first album, Are You Thinking What I'm Thinking?, through Geffen on September 13, 2005.
+The Like released their debut album, Are You Thinking What I'm Thinking?, through Geffen on September 13, 2005.
 The album is a combination of reworked songs previously released on their independent EPs as well as new material.
 The reviews were generally positive.
 Krissi Murison of the NME had praise for such songs as "June Gloom" and "(So I'll Sit Here) Waiting", but criticized the "over-polished approach" of producer Wendy Melvoin.

 The band performed at the Coachella Valley Music and Arts Festival in April 2006 and at the Wireless Festival in Hyde Park, London in June 2006.
 In September 2006, the Like supported Muse on a short string of tour dates in the U.S., before heading to Europe to support UK band Razorlight.

 Lineup changes and Release Me

 After Froom's departure from the band, Berg and Thomas went to Brooklyn, New York to record the Like's second album.
 They worked with producer Mark Ronson, as well as Alex Greenwald and various members of Sharon Jones & The Dap-Kings.
 Departing from the sound of Are You Thinking What I'm Thinking?, they were inspired by the music of classic girl groups, British invasion acts, and 1960s female songwriters.
 Greenwald played the bass guitar on all tracks.

 On September 17, 2009, the band posted a message entitled "The Like 2.0" on their MySpace blog.
 The message announced a new lineup: founding members Berg and Thomas, plus new members Reni Lane and Laena Geronimo.
 This lineup toured with Arctic Monkeys in September and October 2009.
 Reni Lane has since left the band and been replaced by current band member Annie Monroe.

 Downtown Records released the album, entitled Release Me, on June 15, 2010.
 USA Today called it a "vast improvement" over Are You Thinking What I'm Thinking?
 Los Angeles magazine noted that the band "has gone retro-fab, with Farfisa organ, jangly Brit-pop guitar, and hand claps."
 Jon Pareles of The New York Times wrote, "The tough girl group is hardly a new concept—ask Blondie or the Donnas—but done right, like this, it's irresistible."

 The band starred in a short film commissioned by designer Zac Posen as a way to promote his Target fashion collection.
 The film shows the band hanging out in a hotel room and then performing the single "Fair Game".
 The film was directed by Gia Coppola (granddaughter of Francis Ford Coppola).
 The Like also appeared as themselves in an October 2010 episode of the TV series 90210, and in issue 3 of The Li'l Depressed Boy comic book.